 - It is critical to understand how to reorder point contrasts with MRP or a non-forecast based planning versus forecast-based planning.

-MRP is a forecast based planning method.
+MRP is a forecast-based planning method.
 Reorder points are a non-forecast or consumption-based planning method.
 That is, they are triggered by stock dropping below the reorder point.
 Each supply planning method can be used for product location combinations to good effect, but they tend to apply to opposite conditions related to forecast accuracy.
-You will learn the comparison on and contrast MRP versus reorder point planning.
+You will learn the comparison and contrast of MRP versus reorder point planning.

 What is ROP Inventory?